-FINRA has considered the comments fully and carefully and continues to believe that the dissemination of the Dealer/Customer information and Buy/Sell information should occur to provide important information to Customers and Dealers about current pricing, to permit a meaningful comparison of prices, and to allow Dealers to comply with fair pricing and best execution obligations.
+FINRA has considered the comments fully and carefully and continues to believe that the dissemination of the Dealer/Customer data element and Buy/Sell data element should occur to provide important information to Customers and Dealers about current pricing, to permit a meaningful comparison of prices, and to allow Dealers to comply with fair pricing and best execution obligations.
 Further, FINRA is not persuaded by those commenters who are opposed to the Proposal.
 None of the opposing comments voice any supportable proposition that the information benefit to TRACE data users can otherwise be obtained without the disclosure of the proposed information or that compliance with NASD IM-2440-2 is possible without the disclosure of the information since there is no other way to divine the necessary data elements or to use any price other than contemporaneous price from which the mark-up or mark-down is to occur.
-Finally, FINRA does not understand how the dissemination of Buy/Sell information and Dealer/Customer information adds materially to any quantum of information that exacerbates the potential for the "reverse engineering" of trading interest and strategies in comparison to the ability to divine such information today with the information presently disseminated.
+Finally, FINRA does not understand how the dissemination of the Buy/Sell and Dealer/Customer data elements adds materially to any quantum of information that exacerbates the potential for the "reverse engineering" of trading interest and strategies in comparison to the ability to divine such information today with the mix of TRACE information presently disseminated.
 Presumably, there are people reading the disseminated information today who, from such information, make calculated assumptions about the nature and quantity of debt securities for sale, trading strategies, and the identity of the beneficial interests behind such sales or strategies.
-The question not answered by the commenters is how the addition of either Buy/Sell information or Dealer/Customer information adds material content that, in fact, aids in the ability to make such calculations more accurately.
-Stated another way, it is unclear how, even with this additional information, a consumer of disseminated information will know who is behind a trade, the nature and extent of their strategy, and the size of the total debt position being disposed of or acquired.
+The question not answered by the commenters is how the addition of a data element identifying either Buy/Sell or Dealer/Customer information adds material content that, in fact, aids in the ability to make such calculations more accurately.
+Stated another way, it is unclear how, even with these data elements added to the TRACE data already disseminated, a consumer of disseminated information will know who is behind a trade, the nature and extent of their strategy, and the size of the total debt position being disposed of or acquired.
 In any event, FINRA does not believe that those contentions, even if they could be established, trump the basis for the Proposal with its legitimate purposes under the Act and its necessary purposes under NASD IM-2440-2.